Getting started with MiRos¶

 If everything is working correctly, this should replace the camera views from the simulator with the video feed from your MiRo's cameras.

-block, which returns a list of four floats from 0 (dim) to 1 (bright), measuring the overall brightness level for each sensor.
+You can access them using the block, which returns a list of four values between 0 (dark) and 1 (bright), representing the overall brightness level detected by each sensor.

 Using the 14 touch sensors on the back and 14 touch sensors on the head, see if you can turn MiRo into an impromptu piano!